baumanndominik/predictive_and_self_triggering/Readme.txt

 - trigger_comparison.py starts a Monte Carlo simulation comparing both triggers for different communication thresholds.
 The file VehiclePlatoon.py implements the classes necessary to run the simulation.

+The simulations can be executed from the command line.

 Dominik Baumann
 MPI-IS, ICS